A defense contractor died after a bar fight with Marines, and some see a crime. Others see an accident and overzealous prosecution.

 Possession and consumption of alcohol, he added, “have always been prohibited, with a few narrow exceptions, none of which are applicable here.”

-MARSOC announced charges last December, adding obstruction of justice, and the trials are expected to begin this fall.
+MARSOC announced charges in December, adding obstruction of justice, and the trials are expected to begin this fall.

-Inside the tightknit Marine Special Operations community, some believe the military has mishandled the case by pursuing criminal charges and telling other Marines not to speak on their behalf.
+Inside the tightknit Marine Special Operations community, some believe the military has mishandled the case by pursuing criminal charges and telling others not to speak on the three men’s behalf.

 Aaron Vanderbeck, a Marine Raider veteran, said the accused have been ostracized within MARSOC for months, after inaccurate rumors circulated — and subsequently were reported in media accounts — that they had either pummeled or stomped Rodriguez to death.

-Note: Correction: An earlier version of this story incorrectly stated who fell to the ground in the fight on Jan.
-1, 2019.